gnecula/bond/docs/gettingstarted.rst

-        If you are using Gradle, you will probably also want to set the observation directory programmatically within your ``build.gradle`` (this example assumes your project has a standard Maven project structure, but you can customize it to your needs):
+        If you are using Gradle, you will probably also want to set the observation directory programmatically within your ``build.gradle`` (this example assumes your project has a standard Maven project structure, but you can customize it to your needs).
+You'll learn more about this later, but basically it defines the root directory to store the output of your tests in for use later.
+You want this near your tests:

         .. code-block:: groovy